ISK COVID-19 HUB

 Please note the following:

-- Students, staff and registered visitors will be allowed access to the campus.
+- Students, parents, staff, extended family and ISK alumni will be allowed access to the campus-as outlined in the COVID Handbook.

 - A policy of “staying at home if you are unwell” for students, teachers or school staff with symptoms will be encouraged.